SuSonicTH/zli/README.md

 ```bash
 ./build.sh --all
 ```
-If you want to have a substentially smaller binary you also have to have upx on the path and call:
+If you want to have a substentially smaller binary (as the release binaries) you also have to have upx on the path and call:
 ```bash
 ./build.sh --upx
 ```